Thomas Markle Has Made A Mess Of His Relationship With His Daughter

-Most royal watchers assumed that after Meghan Markle and Prince Harry married, the circus atmosphere involving her Markle side of the family would drop its tent and leave town.
+Most royal watchers assumed that after Meghan Markle and Prince Harry married, the circus atmosphere involving the Markle side of the family would drop its tent and leave town.
 But lately, the Thomas Markle drama seems to have gotten a second wind, and it seems as if the Duke and Duchess of Sussex are cutting ties with Markle’s father.

 The Daily Beast says that Thomas Markle has been a self-fulfilling prophecy, telling the press he’s afraid that his daughter and son-in-law are sick of him, and taking money to say it.
 Thomas Markle has said he doesn’t know why he’s been shunned, but to most people, it seems fairly obvious that the Duchess of Sussex doesn’t like the way that her father’s behavior is reflecting on her and the royal family.